 So as the day is progressing, you can see what you are deficient on and need to eat.
 So if your your macro ratio is supposed to be 25% carbs, 40% fat, 35% protein, but you are actually at 40% carbs, 40% fat, 20% protein, that tells you need to eat more protein and less carbs to balance the macros.

 I strive to eat as close to natural as possible.
 I don’t eat any artificial sweeteners, or anything that is too processed.
-When possible, I will make things from scratch (like almond milk).
+When possible, I will make things from scratch (like cashew milk).

 Here is a list of what I eat regularly, and I mean this is about 90% of what I eat on a daily basis:

-Meats: Chicken Breast, Skirt Steak, NY Strip, Uncured Ham, Uncured Bacon, Pork Loin, Round Roast, Pork Shoulder, Biltong Beef Jerky
+Meats: Chicken Breast, Skirt Steak, NY Strip, Uncured Ham, Uncured Bacon, Pork Loin, Round Roast, Pork Shoulder, Flat Iron Steak, Biltong Beef Jerky

 Diary: Full Fat Plain Greek Yogurt, Cheddar Cheese, Eggs